onkar-03/The-Ultimate-React/12. Atomic Blog/Theory Notes (Context API).md

 - When the context value (state) changes, all (consumer) components that are consuming that context will automatically re-render .
 - This makes it a powerful tool for managing state updates across multiple components.
+- When value changes the Provider tells the consumer about value change adn re renders the consumers

 ### Benefits of the Context API